UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 What have you done?
 -------------------

 **Congrats!**

 You've gotten to the end of the project.
-By going through tis whole procedure, you've done a lot of test-driven development, and built up class system that takes advantage of the key features object oriented systems in Python.
+By going through this whole procedure, you've done a lot of test-driven development, and built up a class system that takes advantage of the key features of object oriented systems in Python.
 I hope this has given you a better understanding of:

 * class attributes vs. instance attributes